US prices stay high, showing inflation pressures persist

 Airline fares, though, dropped 2.6% in April, and hotel prices plunged 3% after four straight monthly increases.

 The Fed is paying particular attention to a measure of services inflation that covers such items as dining out, hotel stays and entertainment and that has remained chronically high for much of the past year.
-This measure, which excludes energy services and housing, rose just 0.1% from March to April and 5.2% compared with a year ago.
-It had exceeded 6% earlier this year.
+This measure, which excludes energy services and housing, rose just 0.1% from March to April, the smallest increase since last July.

-Across the economy, consumers and businesses continue to struggle with higher costs.
+Consumers and businesses continue to struggle with higher costs, and there are signs that some are responding by reining in their spending.

 Donald Minerva, who owns the Scottadito Osteria Toscana, an Italian restaurant in Brooklyn, says he has had to raise his prices several times since the pandemic struck to keep pace with rising costs for raw ingredients, all kinds of insurance and higher wages.